EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 Another way to keep engine initialization fast is to remove unnecessary backups.
 To delete unnecessary backups, just call `PurgeOldBackups(N)`, where N is how many backups you'd like to keep.
 All backups except the N newest ones will be deleted.
 You can also choose to delete arbitrary backup with call `DeleteBackup(id)`.

+### Under the hood

+When you call `BackupEngine::CreateNewBackup()`, it does the following:

+1. Disable file deletions
+2. Get live files (this includes table files, current and manifest file).
+3. Copy live files to the backup directory.
+Since table files are immutable and filenames unique, we don't copy a table file that is already present in the backup directory.
+For example, if there is a file `00050.sst` already backed up and `GetLiveFiles()` returns `00050.sst`, we will not copy that file to the backup directory.
+However, checksum is calculated for all files regardless if a file needs to be copied or not.
+If a file is already present, the calculated checksum is compared against previously calculated checksum to make sure nothing crazy happened between backups.
+If a mismatch is detected, backup is aborted and the system is restored back to the state before `BackupEngine::CreateNewBackup()` is called.
+One thing to note is that a backup abortion could mean a corruption from a file in backup directory or the corresponding live file in current DB.
+Both manifest and current files are copied, since they are not immutable.
+4. If `flush_before_backup` was set to false, we also need to copy log files to the backup directory.
+We call `GetSortedWalFiles()` and copy all live files to the backup directory.
+5. Re-enable file deletions

 ### Advanced options

 Let's say you want to backup your DB to HDFS. `BackupableDBOptions::backup_env` sets the environment that will be used for all file I/O related to `BackupableDBOptions::backup_dir` (writes when backuping, reads when restoring or getting info).
 If you set it to HDFS Env, all the backups will be stored in HDFS.